-We report annually on the performance of the Victorian Managed Insurance Authority's domestic building insurance (DBI) scheme.
+From 2010 to 2019, we reported on the performance of the Victorian Managed Insurance Authority's domestic building insurance scheme.

 Domestic building insurance scheme performance reports

-DBI is taken out by builders on behalf of home owners.
-It is insurance to provide compensation to home owners for losses resulting from non-completion or defects in domestic building work where the builder cannot be pursued directly because they have died, disappeared, or become insolvent.
+Domestic building insurance is taken out by builders on behalf of home owners.
+It covers home owners for losses resulting from non-completion or defects in domestic building work where the builder cannot be pursued directly because they have died, disappeared, or become insolvent.

-In Victoria, it is compulsory for builders to obtain DBI in all domestic construction contracts over 16,000 in value.
+In Victoria, builders must obtain domestic building insurance in all domestic construction contracts over 16,000 in value.

 Insurers may have incurred some DBI losses

 We use a simple loss ratio to measure the sufficiency of the DBI scheme.